 Astonishing one-fourth of the US workers have no paid vacation or paid holidays.

-Yet, some US companies give paid time off to the employees, which is usually limited by 10 to 14 days.
-In fact, the survey found that 26% of Americans have never taken off two weeks straight.
+Yet, some US companies give paid time off to the employees, which is usually limited to 10 to 14 days.
+In fact, the survey found that 26% of Americans have never taken off for two weeks straight.

 10. Sick leave